iMoonLab/DeepHypergraph/docs/source/examples/vertex_cls/hypergraph.rst

 .. note::

-    The dataset donot contain the vertex features.
+    The dataset do not contain the vertex features.
 Thus, we generate a identity matrix for vertex features.

 .. warning::